EllangoK/ComfyUI-post-processing-nodes/README.md

  - $\color{#00A7B5}\textbf{PixelSort:}$ Rearranges the pixels in the input image based on their values, and input mask.
 Creates a cool glitch like effect.
  - Pixelize: Applies a pixelization effect, simulating the reducing of resolution
  - $\color{#00A7B5}\textbf{Quantize:}$ Set and dither the amount of colors in an image from 0-256, reducing color information
+ - Sepia: Applies a mellow tone mapping, yielding an archival or vintage appearance
  - Sharpen: Enhances the details in an image by applying a sharpening filter
  - $\color{#00A7B5}\textbf{Solarize:}$ Inverts image colors based on a threshold for a striking, high-contrast effect
  - Vignette: Applies a vignette effect, putting the corners of the image in shadow

 $\color{#00A7B5}\textbf{Bolded Color Nodes}$ are my personal favorites, and highly recommended to expirement with

 </details>